rekyuu/speedfuns/genocide.md

 - Optionally, open the menu and attempt to equip the pan before the cutscene completely ends -- You have to be quick with it, since when the camera locks back into place movement is enabled again, and the menu stops working

-Kill Vulkin and Tsundereplane along the way

-If you failed early pan, don't forget to get the pan.
+If you fail early pan, don't forget to get the pan normally.
 It's in the room right and down of the room you encounter Tsundereplane in

+####Miscellaneous speed tricks
-Walk to the elevator, go to L3
+- Take the elevator to L3

-Kill the Royal Guards, kill Muffet

-If you don't have the pan, get the Empty Gun and Cowboy Hat at Catty and Bratty's shop, to the right of the hotel entrance

-Take the Core elevator
+- Take the Core elevator

-Go to the bridge directly to the left, grind there until 7 kills left

-Kill everyone on the Path of the Warrior (rigged encounter room)

-Mash kill Mettaton

 -----